Skip to Content

 Eligibility

-- You must own and occupy the property as your domicile.
-Your domicile is where your principal and legal home is located.
+• You must own and occupy the property as your domicile, meaning your primary and legal residence.
 You may have only one domicile.

-- Must have lived in Massachusetts for 10 years, which may be reduced to 5 years at local option, and the property for any 5 years.
+• You must have lived in Massachusetts for at least 10 years, which may be reduced to 5 years by local option, and owned and occupied the property for at least 5 years.

 Application Deadline